 - Attach photos to an email, preferably as .jpg or .jpeg formats.
 Send photos to BeYourOwnBirder@gmail.com.

-These is no charge for this service, and your photos will not be used or published unless I specifically request your permission to do so.
+These is no charge for this service, and your photos will not be used or published unless I specifically request (and am granted) your permission to do so.
 Please note, however, that I am a one-woman show with this blog, my career, home life, and all else that extends beyond birding, and it may occasionally take some time before I can respond to your request.
-And I won’t just send you an easy answer – I will share the same clues with you that I saw, so you can better understand each bird we identify and recognize them again in the future.
+And I won’t just send you an easy answer – I will share the same clues with you that I saw and the resources I used, so you can better understand each bird we identify and recognize them again in the future.

 Where Have I Identified Birds?